Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ## How Blocklists Work

-CSF supports **two** different methods for handling blocklists, and the choice depends on how large your lists are and how much efficiency you need.
+CSF supports **two** different methods for handling blocklists, and the choice depends on how large your lists are and the efficiency you want.

 <br />